 Another distinctive feature are the groups of bristles that occur across the head (you can see the yellow tufts in the picture below).
 The females are generally larger than the males, a rather common phenomenon as she has to have enough reserves to produce eggs, but the average body length is fairly small, reaching lengths of just 5 to 8mm.

 What's the most common UK species of winter gnats?

 The commonest of UK species is thought to be T. annulata, which is distributed throughout the British Isles (although the records added to the National Biological Records are sparse in Scotland and Ireland, and non-existent in Northern Ireland).

 However, Julian Small from Natural England suspect the commonest species may actually be T. regulations. "but being less striking in terms of markings than annulata, there are fewer records."

-We notice this species a lot around this time of year because of their swarming behaviour, dancing together, often late in the afternoon when the sun is setting, in habitats generally rich in decaying matter – I always get clusters over my compost – but some species are also associated with caves.
+We notice this species because of their swarming behaviour, dancing together, often late in the afternoon when the sun is setting, in habitats generally rich in decaying matter - I always get clusters over my compost – but some species are also associated with caves.
 Trichocera maculipennis is one such species that is found in caves, and feasts on bat poop when decomposing material is not available.